faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/library/multiprocessing.rst

 Authentication keys
 ~~~~~~~~~~~~~~~~~~~

-When one uses :meth:`Connection.recv <multiprocessing.Connection.recv>`, the
+When one uses :meth:`Connection.recv`, the
 data received is automatically
 unpickled.
 Unfortunately unpickling data from an untrusted source is a security
 risk.
 Therefore :class:`Listener` and :func:`Client` use the :mod:`hmac` module